Geothermal technology has enormous potential to power the planet and Fervo wants to tap it – TechCrunch

 The combination of new and old technology is opening vast geographies to the company to potentially develop new projects.

-Other companies are also looking to tap geothermal power to drive a renewable power generation development business.
-Those are startups like Eavor, which has the backing of energy majors like bp Ventures, Chevron Technology Ventures, Temasek, BDC Capital, Eversource and Vickers Venture Partners; and other players including GreenFire Energy, and Sage Geosystems.
+Other companies are also looking to tap geothermal power to drive a renewable power-generation development business.
+Those are startups like Eavor, which has the backing of energy majors like bp Ventures, Chevron Technology Ventures, Temasek, BDC Capital, Eversource and Vickers Venture Partners; and other players including GreenFire Energy and Sage Geosystems.

 Demand for geothermal projects is skyrocketing, opening up big markets for startups that can nail the cost issue for geothermal development.
-As Latimer noted, from 2016 to 2019 there was only one major geothermal contract, but in 2020 there were ten new major power purchase agreements signed by the industry.
+As Latimer noted, from 2016 to 2019 there was only one major geothermal contract, but in 2020 there were 10 new major power purchase agreements signed by the industry.

 For all of these projects, cost remains a factor.
 Contracts that are being signed for geothermal that are in the $65 to $75 per megawatt range, according to Latimer.
 By comparison, solar plants are now coming in somewhere between $35 and $55 per megawatt, as The Verge reported last year.